 What about capitalization?
 For Internet search engines capitalization no longer matters.
-Searching for "LEGAL IMMIGRATION" will produce the same results as "Legal Immigration" or "legal immigration."
+Searching for "SECURITY COOPERATION" will produce the same results as "Security Cooperation" or "security cooperation."

 What about quotation marks?
 Use quotation marks whenever you want the search engine to look for words together as a phrase (assuming you are using a search engine that enables exact phrase searching).
-If you search for restrictions on legal immigration (without the quotation marks), the search engine will look for web pages containing the word "restrictions" and "legal" and "immigration" but it will not require that the words be next to each other.
-By putting quotation marks around "restrictions on legal immigration" you are requesting only those pages containing the whole phrase.
+If you search for Basic Income (without the quotation marks), the search engine will look for web pages containing the word "basic" and "income" but it will not require that the words be next to each other.
+By putting quotation marks around "Basic Income" you are requesting only those pages containing the whole phrase.
 There is no need to put quotation marks around a single word.